xuankimtran/docs-1/pages/katalon-studio/docs/test-suite-collection.md

     - "/display/KD/Execute+a+test+suite+collection/"
 description:
 ---

-A Test Suite Collection contains a list of test suites to allow users more options for planning their test execution.
+A Test Suite Collection (TSC) contains a list of test suites to allow users more options for planning their test execution.

 To open a new Test Suite Collection, go to **File > New > Test Suite Collection**.
+The new **Test Suite Collection** page opens with two sections:

+* **Execution Information**: This section allows you to manage additional configurations for TSC execution.
+* **Test Suite List**: This section allows you to add one or many test suites into a collection.
 ## Manage Execution Information

-This section allows you to manage additional configurations for test suite collection execution.
-In the new **Test Suite Collection** page, click **Execution Information** to expanding the section.
+After creating a TSC, in the new **Test Suite Collection** page, click **Execution Information** to expand the section.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/test-suite-collection/KS-TSC-execution-info.png" width=70% alt="Execution Information">